jeremyhsimons/CI_PP4_Devs_And_Roles/README.md

 1. Type the command '$ git clone'
 1. Paste the URL of the repository after this.
 1. Hit enter on your keyboard and the project will be cloned.

+## Testing

+A detailed description of all automated and manual tests carried out can be found in a separate testing.md file [here](https://github.com/jeremyhsimons/CI_PP4_Devs_And_Roles/blob/main/TESTING.md)

 ## Validation